-- Older patients who were frail or may have been vulnerable received a full assessment of their physical, mental and social needs.
+- Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
 The practice used an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty.
 Those identified as being frail had a clinical review including a review of medication. - Patients aged over 75 were invited for a health check.
-If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan. - The practice followed up on older patients discharged from hospital and ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.
+If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan.
+Over a 12 month period the practice had offered 91 patients a health check.
+91 of these checks had been carried out. - The practice followed up on older patients discharged from hospital.
+It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.